-Crisis Track is an emergency management software tool utilized by MEMA for a wide range of damage assessment functions.
-Crisis Track functions include, but are not limited to: organizing GIS or tax data to identify all infrastructure locations and values, making the mobile damage assessment collection a quicker and more accurate process; using initial damage reports from citizens to help identify areas of concern and assign infrastructure locations to damage assessment teams; managing damage assessment team's time and locations as well as view assessment results in automatically generated FEMA Project Worksheet and ICS forms.
+Crisis Track is an emergency management software tool utilized by MEMA for various damage assessment functions.
+Crisis Track functions include, but are not limited to: organizing Global Information System or tax data to identify all infrastructure locations and values, making the mobile damage assessment collection a quicker and more accurate process; using initial damage reports from citizens to help identify areas of concern and assign infrastructure locations as well as view damage assessment teams; managing damage assessment team's time and locations as well as view assessment results in automatically generated Federal Emergency Management Agency Project Worksheet and Incident Command System forms.

-5.2.10 WASP Inventory Management System
+5.2.10 Emergency Operation Supply Tracking Inventory Management and Delivery System

-For logistical inventory control at the new SELOC, MEMA utilizes the WASP Inventory Management System to maintain accurate stock counts, reduce errors, and avoid time-consuming manual entry of items, location bins, pick orders, and inventory receiving.
-Real-time inventory reports allow MEMA to compile and analyze essential data, like transactions by site or warehouse, itemized inventory levels by SKU, or individual stakeholder request history.
+For logistical inventory control at MEMA warehouses in Pearl and the new State Emergency Logistics Operations Center in Byram, MEMA utilizes the Emergency Operation Supply Tracking Inventory Management System.
+The system maintains accurate stock counts, reduces errors, and avoids the time-consuming manual entry of items, location bins, pick orders, inventory receiving, and delivery receipts documenting who, where, and when the delivery was performed.
+Real-time inventory reports allow MEMA to compile and analyze essential data, like transactions by site or warehouse, itemized inventory levels, deliveries to individual stakeholders, delivery history, and incident delivery reports.